centreon/centreon-documentation/versioned_docs/version-23.10/alerts-notifications/other.md

 ### Principle

-It is possible to temporarily enable or disable check on a host or a service.
+It is possible to temporarily enable or disable a check on a host or a service.

 > Changes to settings checks do not affect the configuration of the
 > object in the database.
 These changes are made on the supervision in
-> real time, they are canceled if the scheduler is restarted.
+> real time, and they are canceled if the scheduler is restarted.

 ### Practice